pubnub/pubnub-mcp-server/resources/sdk_docs/unreal_message-actions.md

 `
 ```

-Compile and run the project.
+Compile and run.
 Use the SDK as a Game Instance Subsystem:

 ```
 #include "Kismet/GameplayStatics.h"